History of DHS

 By 2006, DHS had come a long way toward implementing a cross-systems approach throughout.
 Some excellent models were implemented early on that helped define the DHS philosophy.
 Programs like Community Connections for Families (CCF) and Family Group Decision-Making demonstrated the value of involving consumers and their families with representatives from a wide range of potential resources, in and outside of DHS.
 The pioneering Beverly Jewel Wall Lovelace Fund for Children’s Programs showed the value of public-private partnerships and the importance of allowing residents to identify their needs and the programs to address them.
 And by cooperating to help seniors find employment, transportation, and energy assistance, the Area Agency on Aging and the Office of Community Services proved that collaboration added value to services of both offices and laid the groundwork for larger efforts like the Jail Collaborative.

-With much support from the Human Services Integration Fund (HSIF), DHS now boasts a nationally recognized human services system, a state-of-the-art accounting system and the Data Warehouse that sustains our integrated system.
+With continued support from the Human Services Integration Fund (HSIF), DHS now boasts a nationally recognized human services system, a state-of-the-art accounting system and the Data Warehouse that sustains our integrated system.
 Multiple innovative initiatives benefiting our community have each positioned Allegheny County as a national model for human services.
 The forward thinking that characterized the Human Services Integration Fund committee is exemplified in initiatives that reduce the time children spend in temporary placement, provide the option of treatment rather than incarceration to lawbreakers with behavioral health concerns, reduce recidivism by focusing on the transition between incarceration and independence, and work to reduce crime and violence.
 Pilot programs that support children in after school programs, seniors in community centers and the disability community have developed into essential offerings that further the effectiveness of DHS.

 Fortunately, at the same time that foundation funding allowed DHS to pursue these “out-of-the-box” service offerings in demonstration projects, a similar philosophy was taking hold at the state level.
 Pennsylvania Department of Public Welfare Secretary Estelle B. Richman, a strong advocate of collaboration among various sectors to meet the needs of children and families, directed counties to coordinate services and pledged to dismantle the regulatory and funding silos that discourage collaboration.